getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 title: Run WordPress across linked front end and back end containers
 author: Jamie Hannaford <jamie.hannaford@rackspace.com>
 date: 2015-10-05
+permalink: docs/tutorials/linking-wordpress-containers/
 description: Learn how to spin up a multi-container WordPress application split across linked containers, using NGINX as the front end and PHP-FPM as the back end.
 topics:
   - docker
   - beginner
 ---

-In the [previous tutorial](../wordpress-apache-mysql), you set up a single Docker container running Apache 2 and WordPress.
-For your database, you used an externally hosted MySQL instance, thereby avoiding some of the more complicated issues around container relationships and data persistence in Docker.
+In the [previous tutorial](../wordpress-apache-mysql), you set up a Docker container running Apache 2 and WordPress.
+For your database, you ran MySQL in a Docker container.

 This tutorial describes how to set up container links, according to the best practices set out by the Docker community.
 By the end, you will have a single